Connect with us

 When discussing zeaxanthin, you might also hear about lutein.
 Both are carotenoids and share similar structures and functions, which often causes some confusion.
 Lutein and zeaxanthin are usually grouped together because they coexist in many green, leafy vegetables and your eyes.
 While both are essential for eye health, they have slightly different roles and benefits.
 Zeaxanthin is mainly concentrated in the center of the retina, the macula, whereas lutein is more dispersed.

-See also Understanding What is Pregnenolone
+See also Understanding the Benefits of Pregnenolone for Men

 The Role of Zeaxanthin in Eye Health